JoelZBub/organic-free-range-pack/UG100OFRM Build Notes.md

 * Added a FAQs section to the Guidebook
 * Added a LOT of information about Misty World in the Guidebook
 * Added link to community made list of mod wikis in the Guidebook
-* Disabled Animania tamed animals teleporting to own.
+* Disabled Animania tamed animals teleporting to owner.
 Hopefully this helps prevent animals disappearing.
 * Adjusted volume of the Crayfish Gun's Mod stun grenade.
 Thanks Satan
 * Made adjustments to default keybinds.
 This will only impact new installs
 * Adjusted drop rates for existing easter eggs and added a new one